smartbch/moeingads/docs/Benchmark-real-case.md

 2. It does not support smart contracts.
 3. It has one native token to pay gas fee and several other types of stable coins.
 4. The amounts of coins are represented as 256-bit integers.
-5. One account can own at most 20 types of stable coins.
+5. One account can own at most 8 types of stable coins.
-6. The only transaction type is sending one kind of stable coin or the native token to another account, deducting sender's native token as gas fee.
+6. The only transaction type is sending one kind of stable coin or the native token to another account, while deducting sender's native token as gas fee.

 When producing a block, a super node 1) collects the incoming transactions sent through P2P network, 2) execute the transactions and update the world state, 3) packs the executed valid transactions into blocks.
 Clearly these three steps can be pipelined and the second step is the most time consuming.
 The other two stages in the pipeline, step 1 and step 3, can hide their latency behind step 2.